Azure-Samples/azure-sdk-for-js-samples/samples/web/README.md

 - typescript
 products:
 - azure
-description: "These code samples will show you how to manage Features using Azure SDK for Javascript/Typescript."
+description: "These code samples will show you how to manage App Service using Azure SDK for Javascript/Typescript."
-urlFragment: features
+urlFragment: App Service
 ---

-# Getting started - Managing Features using Azure Javascript/Typescript SDK
+# Getting started - Managing App Service using Azure Javascript/Typescript SDK

-These code samples will show you how to manage Features using Azure SDK for Javascript/Typescript.
+These code samples will show you how to manage App Service using Azure SDK for Javascript/Typescript.

 ### Features
-* Using the Azure SDK for Javascript/Typescript - Features Management Library [@azure/arm-features](https://www.npmjs.com/package/@azure/arm-features) for the [Azure Resources API](https://docs.microsoft.com/en-us/rest/api/resources/)
+* Using the Azure SDK for Javascript/Typescript - App Service Management Library [@azure/arm-appservice](https://www.npmjs.com/package/@azure/arm-appservice) for the [Azure App Service API](https://docs.microsoft.com/en-us/rest/api/appservice/)

 ### Installation